Raising Low Soil pH

-Many growers have a problem of low pH of their soil or growing media.
+Many growers face a problem of a low pH of their soil or growing media.
 Some soils are acidic by nature and, in other cases, low pH is the result of prolonged and intensive fertilization and irrigation.

 In growing media, pH changes are much more rapid than in soils.
 Although various growing media are available with different baseline/starting pH levels, the effect of fertilization and irrigation on their pH levels can be enormous.